yurgisbaykshtis/fluxcapacitor/README.md

 How to Build
 ============
 Flux Capacitor uses Maven as its build mechanism.
-After cloning the repo, run the following command from the ${FLUX_HOME} parent directory:
+After cloning the repo, run the following command from the fluxcapacitor/ parent directory:

-	mvn clean install
+	mvn clean install assembly:assembly

+This will create target/flux-0.1.tar.gz.
+Untar this and navigate to the flux/ directory.
+This is the new ${FLUX_HOME} runtime directory.

 How to Run
 ==========